Bees

 Physical Characteristics

-Bees are flying insects characterized by their fuzzy bodies, which help them collect pollen.
-They have two pairs of wings, six legs, and range from 1/4 inch to over 1 inch in length.
-Most bees have yellow and black striping, though colors vary by species.
-Unlike wasps, bees have a more robust, rounded body shape.
+Bees are flying insects with fuzzy bodies.
+The fuzz helps them collect pollen.
+They have two pairs of wings and six legs.
+Most bees are between 1/4 inch and 1 inch long.
+Many have yellow and black stripes, but colors vary by species.
+Bees have rounder bodies than wasps.

 Common Species